 Creepshow is more of an event than it is a movie, and it’s one that every horror fan should get to experience.
 That’s pretty much because very rarely (and I mean desperately rarely) Hollywood lets loose a project that is purely a work of heart.

 Every now and then horror audiences are darkly blessed with a bloodcurdling extravaganza of ghastly sights, frights, and macabre delights!
 Creepshow is one such movie.

 It’s as though the sunken city of R’lyeh reaches up from its abysmal foundations to touch our mortal world and cause dark wonders to come about.
-There, deep in R’lyeh, the immortal destroyer of worlds slumbers from his obsidian prison and, ever so often, Cthulu shifts silently beneath the icy waves of his stygian captivity, as in space above, ancient stars flow into astral alignment connecting every required element and thus allowing horror history to be immortalized on film.
+There, deep in R’lyeh, the immortal destroyer of worlds slumbers from his obsidian prison and, ever so often, Cthulu shifts silently beneath the icy waves of his stygian captivity, as in reflection of the cosmos above, ancient stars slide into astral alignment connecting every required element and thus allowing horror history to be immortalized on film.
 Creepshow is one such black miracle.

-In 1982 fans were treated to a grizzly smorgasbord of chills and thrills, as well as a few delightful kills, as three masters of the macabre combined their unique talents into one film project and thus gave life to fan favorite anthology-masterpiece, Creepshow.
+In 1982 fans were treated to a grizzly smorgasbord of chills and thrills, as well as a few delightful kills, as three masters of the macabre combined their unique talents into one film project and thus gave life to a fan-favorite masterpiece, Creepshow.

-This unholy trinity of spine-tingling spookiness consisted of the unique visions of beloved director George A. Romero (Dawn of the Dead, The Crazies, Martin), a screenplay written by Stephen King (Pet Sematary, The Stand, IT) and was brought to life by special effects legend, Tom Savini (Friday the 13th parts 1 and 4, Dawn of the Dead, From Dusk Till Dawn) and quickly the little project became a cult classic.
+This unholy trinity of spine-tingling spookiness consisted of the unique visions of beloved director George A. Romero (Dawn of the Dead, Day of the Dead, Martin), a screenplay written by horror master-storyteller Stephen King (Pet Sematary, The Shining, IT) and was brought to life by special effects legend, Tom Savini (Friday the 13th parts 1 and 4, Dawn of the Dead, From Dusk Till Dawn) and quickly the little project became a cult classic.

 United by their shared love for the old EC comics’ hair-raising library of terror (Vault of Horror, The Haunt of Fear, Tales From The Crypt) Stephen King and our dearly departed George A. Romero unleashed a film spectacular of screams and laughs so fine the Cryptkeeper himself would be proud to regale their spooky triumph.